 Appalachian Legacy Architectural Style

 When the courtyards and stone accents of French Country are not quite what a PrecisionCraft client is looking for, they often find themselves smitten with the simple roof lines and functional simplicity of our Appalachian Legacy series.
 The word “Appalachia” dates back to 1528.
-And, while our Appalachian Legacy series is not quite so historical, it is one of our iconic architectural styles, always providing a confident, authentic, mountain feel.
+And, while our Appalachian Legacy series is not quite so historical, it is one of our iconic architectural styles.
+This is because it always provides a confident, authentic, mountain feel.

 Features of Appalachian Legacy style homes include square or rectangular logs, dovetail corners, shed dormers, and shingled gables.
 This collection of homes offers one of our most family-friendly layouts in addition to single-level living options, and scrumptious chalets.
 And, while accommodating a variety of lifestyles and needs, Appalachian Legacy style architecture has one thing in common; it gracefully reminds us of simpler times.

-The enduring and endearing myths of America’s Appalachia are captured in our Appalachian Legacy architectural style.
-From logs to vertical siding and native stone, centuries of America’s rustic heritage are captured by this design style.
-Our in-house team, M.T.N Design, frequently works with clients who are customizing Appalachian floor plans.
-In addition, our degreed architects often create fully custom Appalachian style homes.
+Our Appalachian Legacy architectural style reflects the enduring and endearing myths of America’s Appalachia.
+From logs to vertical siding and native stone, this design style captures centuries of America’s rustic heritage.
+Our in-house team, M.T.N Design, frequently works with clients customizing Appalachian floor plans.
+In addition, our architectural designers often create fully custom Appalachian style homes.
 Learn more about our talented design team here.

-Please visit our blog in two weeks to read the next article in this architectural styles series.
+Please visit our blog in two weeks for the next article in this architectural styles series.